 Header Beams in Construction

-Header sizing has gotten complicated with all the span tables, load calculations, and material options flying around.
-As someone who has installed headers in every framing situation, I learned everything there is to know about proper support over openings.
+Header sizing has become tricky with all the span tables, load calculations, and material options flying around.
+As someone who has installed headers in every framing situation, I picked up the practical knowledge of proper support over openings.
 Today, I will share it all with you.

 What Headers Do

-Probably should have led with this section, honestly—header beams transfer loads above openings (doors, windows) to adjacent studs and down to the foundation.
+Probably should have led with this topic, to be honest—header beams transfer loads above openings (doors, windows) to adjacent studs and down to the foundation.

 Why They Matter